With a desire to help and inspire people around the world—Ashley currently blogs about life, psychology, purpose, spirituality, and more!

 From lack of trust to lack of communication, there are several reasons why relationships fail.

 While the contributions may seem endless—social media seems to negatively affect relationships nowadays.

 In today's society, many people are addicted to using various forms of technological devices.
 Having such convenient access to technology allows people to spend an unnecessary amount of time on social media.

 The next time that you are out at dinner, observe the surrounding environment that you are in.
-I can gaurentee that 60% of people that are around you, including couples, will be on their phones.
-Saddening to say the least, right?
+I can guarantee that 60% of people around you, including couples, will be on their phones.
+Saddening, to say the least, right?

-This leads me into the primary reason as to why social media has a negative affect on relationships nowadays.
+This leads me to the primary reason why social media harms relationships nowadays.

 Before technology was designed, people communicated face-to-face with one another.
 In recent years, social media has become the most profound source of communication.
 We all know that with power comes great responsibility, but in some instances, there aren't always positives to power.
 Originally, social media was created as a networking tool, but it has been used for much more.